Taking the Land: The Next Generation

 You Won’t be Abandoned

-You may have been forsaken by family, friends, and even the church, but God will never forsake you.
-Most people have felt forsaken at one time or another, but God will never abandon you!
+You may have been forsaken by family, friends, and even the church, but God will never forsake or abandon you – thus says the Lord!